F1's Ecclestone says will fight BayernLB damages claim

-Venus Williams had every reason to smile on Monday as she defeated Svetlana Kuznetsova 6-3 7-6(4) to advance to the quarter-finals at the Miami Open.

-LONDON Formula One boss Bernie Ecclestone said he would fight a $400 million damages claim that German bank BayernLB BAYLB.UL is planning to file in London over the sale of the motor racing business in 2005.
+LONDON Dec 12 Formula One boss Bernie Ecclestone said he would fight a $400 million damages claim that German bank BayernLB is planning to file in London over the sale of the motor racing business in 2005.

 Ecclestone is accused of undervaluing Formula One to favour a sale to CVC that kept him in charge of a business he had built up over three decades.